joychakravarty/JNotes/README.md

 ## Purpose:
   There are several application to store Notes but they are more like "title-body" or "content-multiple tags".
 JNotes offers one of a kind: "key-value-content".
-  Usually I used to use OneNote and have a table to store this kind of data but I use OneNote for other daily activity as well like jotting down my analysis of a Prod Issue, during this time I do not wish to move away from that page just to find some frequently used password, this is why I built JNotes, its my lookup table!
+  Usually I used to use OneNote and have a table to store this kind of data but I had the following issues:
+  1. I have tons of pages in multiple sections of OneNote, and to access my frequent notes I had to switch from my working page to another page and it was always difficult to return to where I was.
+  2. When I shared my screen my passwords were visible.
+  3. It was difficult to share my notes with others or other devices.
+  *But most importantly I wished to build a dedicated lookup table.  *

 ## Why JNotes:
   - It's keyboard friendly.
 TIP: Use shortcuts as much as possible, I built it for Keyboard poeple like me.